Meet Our Providers

 About Jessyca

 I would describe my approach as collaborative, using relational, Internal Family Systems, and Acceptance and Commitment Therapy approaches.
-I believe that everyone is the expect of their own lives and that is reflected in an egalitarian approach to the therapeutic relationship.
+I believe that everyone is the expert of their own lives and that is reflected in an egalitarian approach to the therapeutic relationship.
 I aim to create a warm, inviting, and safe space where you feel you can be your true self.

-Contact Jessyca:
+Contact Jessyca: Phone: 612-367-6561 Email: [email protected]

 Cloud Erickson, MSW, LGSW